 Use of Estimates: The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the certain amounts and disclosures.
 Actual results could differ from those estimates.

-Cash and Cash Equivalents: The Foundation considers all highly liquid investments with maturities of three months or less when purchased to be cash equivalents.
-At September 30, 2023 and 2022, cash equivalents consist of money market funds.
+Cash and cash equivalents: The Foundation considers all highly liquid investments with maturities of three months or less when purchased to be cash equivalents.

 NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)